Commentary: Kraken can aim even higher after tying playoff series with Avalanche

 This was the third time in four meetings that Seattle established a two-goal lead against the 2022 Stanley Cup winners.
 Why couldn’t they sneak by them in a series?

-But the second and far more salient reason occurred just before that second goal — when Colorado superstar Cale Makar slammed a defenseless Jared McCann into the boards, prompting a major penalty call that was downgraded to a minor.
+But the second and far more salient reason occurred just before that second goal – when Colorado superstar Cale Makar slammed a defenseless Jared McCann into the boards after the puck was out of play, prompting a major penalty call that was downgraded to a minor.

 Why it was downgraded seemed to baffle press row, with most concluding that Makar’s status and generally gentle reputation being the reason.
 But it didn’t stop the crowd from booing every time Makar touched the puck for the rest of the game, and it didn’t prevent the notably mild-mannered Kraken players from engaging in their chippiest behavior of the season.

 It was the same two games earlier, when Seattle relinquished a two-goal lead and watched the Avs tie the series at 1-1.
 Talent superseding grit.
-Star power outshining physicality.
+Star power outshining physical play.

 No matter.